 The MERIT (Medical Education and Research in Translation) Project at EVMS supports the mission and strategic direction of the medical school in a variety of ways.
 MERIT will substantially expand and improve the space available for the education and research programs at EVMS.
-Specifically, MERIT involves the construction of a new, 105,000 square foot building at EVMS that will house the biomedical research programs in a state-of-the-art facility and consolidate the educational support programs onto the main campus.
-The MERIT Project will also provide for extensive renovation of 87,000 square feet in Lewis Hall, the main educational facility at EVMS, to provide the appropriate instructional space needed to accommodate the planned growth in the medical and health professions programs.
-A 400 space parking facility to replace parking lost to the construction of the new building is the final component of the MERIT project.
+The MERIT building will provide 105,000 square foot new construction at EVMS that will house biomedical research programs in a state of the art facility and consolidate the educational support programs onto the main campus.
+MERIT will also provide 87,000 square feet of renovated space needed to accomodate the planned growth in medical and health professions programs.
+A 400 space parking facility to replace parking lost to the construction of the new building.